Marklogic-retired/marklogic-data-hub/_pages/refs/projectstructure-4_1_x.md

      └─ ml-schemas
 </pre>

+{% include note.html type="NOTE" content="As of DHF 4.1.0, the internal structures of all configuration directories align with that of ml-gradle and should work [as documented in the ml-gradle documentation](https://github.com/marklogic-community/ml-gradle/wiki)." %}

 ### src/main/entity-config

 <pre class="dirtree">
   entity-config
   ├─ final-entity-options.xml
+  ├─ staging-entity-options.xml
+  └─ databases
+     ├─ final-database.json
-  └─ staging-entity-options.xml
+     └─ staging-database.json
 </pre>

-This directory contains two options files created by QuickStart (for staging and for final).
+This directory contains two options files and two database configuration files created by QuickStart (for staging and for final).
 These files are typically not modified by users.

 ### src/main/hub-internal-config